Ssssssstanley/Retrofitting-Concept-Vector-Representations-of-Medical-Concepts/README.md

 Please contact Zhiguo Yu (zhiguoyu1989@gmail.com) or Dr. Cohen (Trevor.Cohen@uth.tmc.edu) for questions or comments.

-Also please cite it if you find this work useful.
+Also please cite this paper if you find this work useful.